jasmineMLewis/jasmineMLewis/README.md

 # Personal Branding Statement
-Building Enterprise Software with a Seamless Fusion of Creativity with Engineering to Deliver Elegant, Scalable, and Human-Centriced Solutions
+Building Enterprise Software with a Seamless Fusion of Creativity with Engineering to Deliver Elegant, Scalable, and Human-Centered Solutions

 # Purpose
 ## Vision